Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Preliminaries and Notation

-A function $f\colon L \to L$ is \emph{monotone} if for all $l, l' \in L$, if $l \sqsubseteq l'$ then $f(l) \sqsubseteq f(l')$.
-By Knaster-Tarski's theorem~\cite[Theorem 1]{t:lattice-fixed-point}, any monotone function $f$ on a complete lattice has a least and a greatest fixpoint, denoted respectively $\mu f$ and $\nu f$, characterised as the meet of all pre-fixpoints respectively the join of all post-fixpoints: $\mu f = \glb \{ l \mid f(l) \sqsubseteq l \}$ and $\nu f = \lub \{ l \mid l \sqsubseteq f(l) \}$. \full{ The least and greatest fixpoint can also be obtained by iterating the function on the bottom and top elements of the lattice.
+The least and greatest fixpoint can also be obtained by iterating the function on the bottom and top elements of the lattice.
 This is often referred to as Kleene's theorem (at least for continuous functions) and it is one of the pillars of abstract interpretation~\cite{CC:CCVTFP}.
 Given a complete lattice $L$, define its \emph{height} $\asc{L}$ as the supremum of the length of any strictly ascending, possibly transfinite, chain.
 Then we have the following result.

 \begin{theorem}[Kleene's iteration~\cite{CC:CCVTFP}] Let $L$ be a complete lattice and let $f \colon L \to L$ be a monotone function.
 Consider the (transfinite) ascending chain $(f^{\beta}(\bot))_{\beta}$ where $\beta$ ranges over the ordinals, defined by $f^0(\bot) = \bot$, $f^{\alpha+1}(\bot) = f(f^\alpha(\bot))$ for any ordinal $\alpha$ and $f^{\alpha}(\bot) = \lub_{\beta < \alpha} f^{\beta}(\bot)$ for any limit ordinal $\alpha$.
 Then $\mu f = f^{\gamma}(\bot)$ for some ordinal $\gamma \leq \asc{L}$.
-The greatest fixpoint $\nu f$ can be characterised dually, via the (transfinite) descending chain $(f^{\alpha}(\top))_{\alpha}$. \end{theorem} }
+The greatest fixpoint $\nu f$ can be characterised dually, via the (transfinite) descending chain $(f^{\alpha}(\top))_{\alpha}$. \end{theorem}